Living Well Blog

 November 1, 2021

 You surely know by now that there’s an “ideal” amount of sleep we’re supposed to get at night: roughly seven to nine hours.
 This applies to the entire age range for adults, whether you’re 18 or 88.
 And it’s not a loose suggestion, like how many days a week you should shower.
-Sleep guidance is… See more
+Sleep… See more

 Top